 What do I need to show to register as a reader?

 You need to bring two forms of identification, one with your photograph and one containing proof of your address.
 For example, you could bring a passport, driver's licence, domestic utility bill, staff card, or a bank card containing your photograph.
-If you wish to consult special material you will also need a letter of introduction.

 I have never used Special Collections before.
 What help can you offer me?